mucommander/mucommander/readme.txt

  - Optimized file handling for better file access performance
  - Optimized Zip and Tar archive handling files, access is now much faster
  - SMB performance improved when changing folders
- - Roots of SMB hosts now have a parent (smb://) to more easily browse workgroups/shares
  - Free/total volume space now automatically refreshes (every 60 seconds)
  - Toolbar and command bar now contextually show whether the action can be triggered or not
- - Improved file transfer progress dialog with 'Pause'/'Resume' option, current/total remaining time, elapsed time
  - KB/MB/GB/TB are now calculated accurately by multiples of 1024 instead of 1000
+ - Decimal and thousands separators are now localized
+ - Roots of SMB hosts now have a parent (smb://) to more easily browse workgroups/shares
  - Environment variables are now retained when using 'Run command'
  - In-table file renaming now used everywhere instead of 'Rename' dialog
  - In-table file renaming must now to be validated by ENTER for safety reasons